hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ### Metadata
 In addition to the raw sequence data, we also need to collect **information about the data**, also known as **metadata**.
 Some relevant metadata for our dataset is provided below:

-* Whole brain lysates were obtained from **mice at E15.5** (when upper layer neurons are being generated)
+* Whole brain lysates were obtained from **mice at E15.5** (when upper layer neurons are being generated).
-* Approximately **20-40 million cortical cells** were isolated for each sample
+* Approximately **20-40 million cortical cells** were isolated for each sample.
 * Before proceeding to library preparation, immunoprecipitation of H3K27ac was confirmed by ChlP-qPCR using primers designed to amplify genomic regions with high H3K27ac or H3K4me enrichment, according to the ENCODE datasets.
     * Additional sets of primers were designed to amplify genomic regions with low H3K27ac or H3K4me enrichment and used as negative controls.
-* Library **fragments in the range of 100-800 bp** were size-selected using agarose gel electrophoresis followed by DNA gel extraction
+* Library **fragments in the range of 100-800 bp** were size-selected using agarose gel electrophoresis followed by DNA gel extraction.
 * Libraries were sequenced in an **Illumina HiSeq 2500** sequencer to a sequencing depth of **30-40 million reads per sample**.

 > All of the above pertains to both WT and Prdm16 conditional knock-out mouse (Emx1Ires-Cre; Prdm16flox/flox). *For the rest of the workshop we will be referring to the conditional knockout samples as cKO*.

-Our dataset consists of **three WT samples and three KO samples**.
+Our dataset consists of **three WT samples and three cKO samples**.
 For each of the IP samples, we have a corresponding input sample as illustrated in the schematic below.

 **INSERT IMAGE -Can we create an image like this for our dataset?** https://github.com/hbctraining/Intro-to-ChIPseq-flipped/blob/main/img/expt_design_prdm16.png